 For many years the natives were the only inhabitants of this part of the country.
 Their way of travel was by canoe—their highway, the Magnetawan River system.

-In the Indian dialect, Magnetawan meant, “swiftly flowing waters” and was first spelled with an extra Maganetawan.
+In the Native dialect, Magnetawan meant, “swiftly flowing waters” and was first spelled with an extra Maganetawan.

 From its headwaters in Algonquin Park, the Magnetawan River flows through lakes, rapids and waterfalls as it winds its way to Georgian Bay.
 Ahmic Lake is the mid point of the watershed.
 The lake empties at Knoepli Falls (Hwy #124 at a great scenic spot).
 From here you can canoe the river.
 It offers whitewater paddlers numerous places to practice their skills.
 As the river heads north, it leaves civilization behind and travels through beautiful and unspoiled wilderness.